shanev/BarebonesApp/README.md

-# iOS App Starter Kit
+# StartKit

-Boilerplate for building a client-server iOS app.
+StartKit is boilerplate for building client-server iOS apps.
+It provides basic implementaions for authentication, push notifications, talking to an API, and user accounts.
 Fork it for a starting place for your own app.
-Made to work with ios-koa-api as a backend.
+It works great with ios-koa-api as a backend.

 ## Requirements